 We all can make a difference in the lives of others everyday whether we are at home most of the day, on the computer, working, or eating out.

 I felt such a wonderful feeling of pride in humanity, hope, and a sense that all will be well.
-If that many perfect strangers care enough for one helpless soul, who can do nothing for them, to use their time and energy to help her in this one event, how many more people are all around us who would help someone else in the same situation?
+If that many absolute strangers care enough for one helpless soul, who can do nothing for them; to use their time and energy to help her in this one event, how many more people are all around us who would help someone else in the same situation?

-On Facebook as on this blog I try to post cute, funny videos, pictures, or positive, inspiring quotes to maybe help brighten someone’s day.
+On Facebook under my name, as on this blog I try to post cute, funny videos, pictures, or positive, inspiring quotes to maybe help brighten someone’s day.
 I can not save the world, but I can light my little candle to make a little more light where I am.

 If someone else lets their candle shine, we have twice as much light.
-If one person helps brighten other people’s day, and those people help brighten someone else’s day, think of how many people can be affected by one person being kind, friendly, nice, polite or helpful.
+If one person helps brighten other people’s day, and those people help brighten someone else’s day, think of how many people can be affected by one person being kind, friendly, nice, polite or helpful starting ripples of kindness.

 I am one of many who are trying to provide a balancing force against the darkness in the world.
 I truly love and have compassion for those who are suffering and try to demonstrate that love.
 Sometimes the pain and sadness in the world weighs heavily on my mind and heart.